 This streamlined shooter takes the best of the older Strongarm model and switches it up with some new design features and an improved look and feel.

-Here’s my quick blast through below on some of the key features of the Disruptor, and how it fares against the previous N-Strike model and other similar blasters.
+I this review I will walk you through some of the key features of the Disruptor, and how it fares against the previous N-Strike model and other similar blasters.

 What Is the Nerf N-Strike Elite Disruptor?